If you’ve ever seen a bodybuilder or fitness model and wondered “how are they so lean?”, 9 out of 10 times the answer is simple:

 But is it really worth it?

-Like all drugs, Clenbuterol may be effective but it does come with its fair share of risks and potential side effects that you should probably learn about before experimenting with it.
+Like all drugs, Clenbuterol may be effective but it does come with risks and potential side effects that you should probably learn about before experimenting with it.

 Not to worry though…